tydingsl/csci-201.github.io/src/chapter13UnusualDataTypes.md

 ## 13.3 Global Data

 Use global variables only as a last resort.
 The concept of **access routines** described in this section is very important, and will re-appear in a number of other contexts.

-## Show and Tell

-Come to class prepared for show and tell on the following topics.

-- Your PL's support for structures or records.
-Also, your PL's support for object-oriented concepts, a related idea which we will explore later on.
-- Your PL's support for reference or pointer types.
-- Your PL's features related to global data and/or access routines.

-We will be exploring memory management and pointer issues in class using some C code that you will find in this chapter's homework folder in your repository.